carabellsp/smartflix/README.md

 - secure API key (think this is done by placing it in env file and having `.env` in `gitignore`?)
 - set up different API key for test env - not sure how to do this ??
 - Write tests for missing part of the flow & check using `simplecov`

-- Add update movie logic, maybe in a unit?
+- Add update movie tests & schedule update using sidekiq scheduler
 - Update existing movies at 7am daily (sidekiq worker for scheduling, calling the update_movie unit)

 - `Destroy movie` unit which removes instances if they haven't been updated in 48 hours
 - add error message for when movie already exists
 - write README